-Watford Borough Council's process is to produce for approval by the Director of Finance, in consultation with the Portfolio Holder, a business case for each scheme intended to be unfunded from other resources.
+Watford Borough Council's policy is therefore to produce, for approval by the Director of Finance in consultation with the Lead Member, a business case for each scheme intended to be unfunded from other resources.
 This will clearly show the level of MRP which is proposed to ensure that the repayment of any debt can be made in a period commensurate with the period over which the expenditure provides benefits or makes returns.